Charge carrier relaxation dynamics in the one-dimensional Kondo lattice model: Decay of a single charge carrier in a correlated and antiferromagnetic background

 which breaks SU(2) symmetry.
 The data shows that the finite-size data converge quickly to the expected GOE value.
 This holds true for arbitrary values of $J_{\text{AFM}}\geq 0$, and thus a dispersion or an interaction in the system of localized spins is not essential to obtain GOE behavior.

 Based on the analysis of the gap ratio, we choose as model parameters $J_{\text{AFM}}/t_0 =2$, $J/t_0=2$, and $\Delta = 0.5$.
-As the initial state, we select one of the quasi-momentum states in the $K=\pi/2$ sector.
+As the initial state, we select one of the quasimomentum states in the $K=\pi/2$ sector.
 Specifically, the state reads

 where the spin pattern continues periodically until the full system size, $\hat{T}$ is the generalized translation operator.
 The excitation energy $\langle \Psi_{0,\text{KHM}}| \hat H| \Psi_{0,\text{KHM}}\rangle - E_0$ corresponds to a finite temperature in a canonical ensemble.